stevenleung2018/digital-cv/docs/Resume_of_Steven_leung.md

 ## HIGHLIGHTS OF PROFILE

--   6 months of experience as Wildlife Application Specialist at Canadian Wildlife Service (CWS), Environment and Climate Change Canada (ECCC).
+-   7 months of experience as Wildlife Application Specialist at Canadian Wildlife Service (CWS), Environment and Climate Change Canada (ECCC).
 -   Classification:
     -   Currently PC-02
-    -   Qualified in a pool for EC-03 with Public Health Agency of Canada (PHAC)
+    -   Qualified in a pool for EC-03 (Data Scientist/Data Engineer/Data
+        Analyst) with Public Health Agency of Canada (PHAC)
-    -   Qualified in a pool for IT-02 with Shared Services Canada (SSC)
+    -   Qualified in a pool for IT-02 (IT Analyst) with Shared Services Canada (SSC)
 -   Security: Reliability
 -   10 years of experience as a technical consultant/project manager (with various companies)